 Advantages of Buying Fractional Shares

-Instead, the investor controls precisely how much money they want to spend on a stock.
-Fractional shares allow an investor to build their portfolio even without having a significant chunk of change to invest.
+With fractional share investing the investor controls precisely how much money they want to spend on a stock.
+Fractional shares allow an investor to build their portfolio even if they don’t have a significant amount to invest.

 Because an investor can buy a variety of stocks using the money they have available, it may be easier to help in building a more diversified portfolio.
 Diversification, the idea that investors can mitigate some risk in their portfolios, is generally achieved by buying a variety of investments.